aornueos/solon/README.md

 * Templated pages.
 * Plugins.
 * Productivity tracking with streaks, session timers, or heatmaps.
-* Real time collaboration.
-Solon is single author by design.
+* Real time collaboration, maybe, in the future.

 ## Contributing